yuxin-miao/VE370_Computer_organization_intro/370Notes.md

 ```

 Problem: `sort` needs the value in \$a0 and \$a1, `swap` need to have the parameters placed in those same registers.

+## Meaning of each name

+Here is the meaning of each name of the fields in MIPS instructions:

+- *op:* Basic operation of the instruction, traditionally called the **opcode**.
+- *rs:* The first register source operand.
+- *rt:* The second register source operand.
+- *rd:* The register destination operand.
+It gets the result of the operation.
+- *shamt:* Shift amount.
+(Section 2.6 explains shift instructions and this term; it will not be used until then, and hence the field contains zero in this section.)
+- *funct:* Function.
+This field, often called the *function code,* selects the specific variant of the operation in the op field.